mp-se/victron-receiver/README.md

 * Identify victron devices and add the mac adress to the configuration automatically.
 * Web interface for easy configuration.
 * MQTT integration with Home Assistant for all identified values.
+* REST API integration with Home Assistant for all identified values.
 * Firmware update and Serial Logging via web interface.

 # Victron Devices Supported